v6d-io/v6d/docs/notes/cloud-native/vineyard-operator.rst

     kind: Vineyardd
     metadata:
       name: vineyardd-sample
-      # don't use default namespace
+      # use the same namespace as the vineyard operator
       namespace: vineyard-system
     EOF